Right Work Experience for MBA Applicants: What is it?

 Your Employer Matters Less Than Your Accomplishments

 You can have a leg up in the admission process if you have experience working at a high-profile job at a top firm like Google.
-However, it is not necessary to have only worked at a for-profit, prestigious firm to seek admission in your favorite B-school.
+However, it is unnecessary to have only worked at a for-profit, prestigious firm to seek admission in your favourite B-school.

-There are several other compelling aspects of an applicant’s work experience that can help them stand out in the admission process.
+There are several compelling aspects of an applicant’s work experience that can help them stand out in the admission process.
 For instance, your work experience should be credible.
-It should be such that the admission officials are convinced about your managerial skills.
-If you can convince the adcoms that you were a meaningful authority at the work place and you could successfully shoulder the responsibilities at work, it won’t matter much who your employer was.
+Your managerial skills should convince the admission committee of your worth on campus and in the corporate world.
+Your employer won’t matter if you can convince the adcoms of holding a meaningful position while successfully shouldering responsibilities.

 What Kind of Jobs are the Most Impressive for MBA Admissions?